Washington Harbour Plaza

 At the heart of Washington, D.C.’s premier destination on the Georgetown Waterfront, lies the Washington Harbour Plaza.
 This popular waterfront destination includes numerous famous restaurants and tourist attractions, as well as a seasonal ice rink.
 Dawson joined Washington-based architects at Arthur Cotton Moore, to dress the Plaza’s doors and frames throughout the Upper and Lower Plaza area.

 The demands of the Washington Harbour Plaza led to the implementation of the Dawson Standard Series door configuration.

-To finish, a #4 satin grain and #8 polished mirror finish would be the final touches to bring the doors to completion.
+A #8 polished mirror finish would be the final touches to bring the doors to completion.

 To this day, the Washington Harbour Plaza remains a vibrant destination for local and international traffic, and Dawson is proud to have played a part in bringing a high quality, custom entrance to the waterfront.

 - Doors: Custom Series offset pivoted Doors w/ fixed flat glazing